 BY TIM STEPHENS

 The balcony stood over a small garden three stories below.
 The garden contained a patio and several flower bushes, behind which ran a chain link fence.
 Behind the fence stood a thick uncultivated wood, the university’s ecological indulgence.
 The nearest branches of a huge maple stretched, festooned with leaves, almost to her balcony rail.
-The leaves were like outstretched hands, fingers wide, beckoning, offering.
+The leaves were like outstretched hands, fingers wide, beckoning, offering in the sunlight.

 She returned to the living room.
 There were Angie and Troy Fletcher, Phillip and Barb Song, and Doug and Olivia.

 My life has been a waste, she thought.
 What do I want with any one of these people?
 Nothing.
 Nothing.
 Or with anything they do or might say.
 Nothing.
 The pale day stood around her like a watery prison.
 She felt empty as a pecan that floats, the shell intact, shiny and healthy outside; the inside empty, even of explanation.
 Just leave me alone, she thought.
 Alone.
 She felt unpleasantly light; not dizzy, but as if unburdened.
 She could not absorb her surroundings, the gleam on the kitchen counter (for she had wandered here, to seem busy) the grey light seeping in the windows.
 As though they would not absorb her; the furniture, the people seemed mildly alien.

 All of you.
 She returned to the living room, smiled serenely across the room at her husband.
 He was handsome, a pretty face that she still found pleasant to look at – or, she remained intrigued by his bright eyes, his unfilled promise of interesting disclosure.
 A pretty face.
 Like a good vase.
 Empty.
 Yet she kept hoping, in her better moments, that she could fill it with valuable things, valuable insights and treasured yearnings and deep sharings.
 Except today.
 And she knew in her exhausted heart, everyday.